aetheric-oss/se-services/docs/conops.md

 This document proposes an open software architecture to support dynamic airspace management and data exchange between Urban Aerial Mobility (UAM) actors.
 The proposed system undertakes the responsibilities of **Provider of Services to UAM (PSU)** and **Provider of Supplemental Data and Services (SDSP)** as outlined by the [NASA UAM Airspace Research Roadmap](https://ntrs.nasa.gov/citations/20210019876).
 It also proposes use cases in the form of rideshare and cargo services.

 In the role of PSU, this architecture enables operators safe and secure access to airspace, manages contingencies, complies with the data exchange systems of regulatory bodies, and allows interoperability with other service providers.
 In the role of SDSP, the architecture offers automated maintenance scheduling, certification monitoring, telemetry broadcasts, and secure storage.
-Arrow's client-facing services support rideshare and cargo operations, exposing an API for customer applications to request journeys between vertiports with traditional and alternative payment options.
+Arrow's client-facing services support rideshare and cargo operations, exposing an API for customers request journeys between vertiports using traditional and alternative payment options.

 #### 1.0.2 Assumptions and Constraints
 This architecture acknowledges the existence of other Providers of Service (PSUs), that vertiports and aircraft will be owned and operated by various companies and individuals, and that compliance with civil aviation authority differs from region to region.